Skip to main content

 Share:

 Occupational Therapy Month started in 1980 and corresponds with AOTA's (The American Occupational Therapy Association) Annual Conference & Expo.
-The 2023 AOTA conference will be held April 20th-23rd in Kansas City, Missouri.
-The theme for this this year is Inspire.
+The 2024 AOTA conference was held March 21st-23rd in Orlando, FL.
+The 2025 AOTA conference will be held April 3rd-5th in Philadelphia, PA and early registration will be available this fall.

 What is Occupational Therapy?